stalexan/weight-logger/README.md

 Click _Table_ and _Graph_ in the upper right to switch between viewing the table and graph.

-The graph shows a "goal weight", as a green dashed line.
+The graph shows goal weight as a green dashed line.
 To change the goal weight, click the username (_Garfield_) and then _Settings..._ to bring up the Settings dialog.

 <img src="https://user-images.githubusercontent.com/2266363/204884149-3432d8b5-08b0-4299-a66f-90e59889ddc8.png" />